Original source: Layer0

 Read on to quickly understand whether your site passes or fails Core Web Vitals.

-As part of Google’s effort to create a faster Web for all, the Chrome team has been working to standardize a set of metrics to measure how users actually experience the performance of a page.
+As part of Google’s effort to create a faster Web for all, the Chrome team has been working to standardize a set of metrics to measure how users experience the performance of a page.
 Core Web Vitals has become a major piece in solving this performance puzzle; these metrics focus on loading, interactivity and visual stability.

 The following metrics make up Core Web Vitals:

 First Input Delay (FID): Measures the time from when a user first interacts with a page (click or taps) to the time when the browser is actually able to respond to that interaction.
-FIDs of 100 milliseconds or less are considered good interactive experiences.
+FIDs of 100 milliseconds or less is considered good interactive experiences.

 To pass Core Web Vitals, each of the above metrics needs to hit the recommended target for 75% of all users who visit your page, segmented across mobile and desktop devices.